 Lipstick on your best white shirt?
-As I mentioned before, denatured alcohol is great for removing oil based substances, and that includes lifting makeup stains.
+As I mentioned before, denatured alcohol is great for removing oil based substances like makeup.
 Dab a small amount of the denatured alcohol on the stain, rub it in, then put the clothing through a cool wash.
 Be sure not to use a hot wash, as this may “set” the stain in the fabric.

 5.Cleaning Permanent Marker, Ink marks and Grass Stains

 Denatured Alcohol is very effective at taking ink and grass stains off fabrics.
 Ever used a permanent marker on a whiteboard?
 Luckily Denatured alcohol can help save the day.
 It takes permanent ink off most smooth hard plastics (like PVC) and painted surfaces.

 6. Removing sticky things (glues and stickers)